 B. It's against the intention of those who speak.

 (Again, Maimonides can just say if folks intend something more they're just wrong.)

 IV.
 Words mean that perfection as we see it in creatures pre-exists

 in God.
 (The Fourth Way) This means we really can say something positive

 and meaningful about the nature of God.

 IV.
 Can we speak univocally?
 That is, can our words have just the same meaning when applied to God as when used of creatures?
 No! (p.474)

 A. God is perfect...finite (imperfect) v. infinite (perfect)

 C. God is absolute unity, absolutely simple.

 1. God just is whatever perfection the creature merely has.
-Nicholas may be good in the sense that he's got goodness, but God just is goodness itself.
+Indigo may be good in the sense that she's got goodness, but God just is goodness itself.